 Education was a major part of his strategy and vision for a better New Zealand and that positive change could only be achieved through a collaborative approach and effort from Government, community leaders, police and citizens.

-Glenn, who lived in Otara for two years as child in the 1960s, said giving the community a "hand-up" was the start of this process, and if it is successful similar schemes should be implemented throughout New Zealand.
+Glenn, who lived in Otara for two years as child in the 1960s, said giving the community a "hand-up" was the start of this process, and if it was successful similar schemes should be implemented throughout New Zealand.

 "Education allows people to succeed, allows people to dream and allows people to achieve whatever their dreams are and that's fundamentally what it's all about," he said.